 Step 9: Making proofreading corrections

-Send me your proofreading corrections and I’ll update your pages and send you a new PDF for review.
+Send us your proofreading corrections and we’ll update your pages and send you a new PDF for review.

 Step 10: Receiving a mockup of your book